seznam/shelter/README.rst

 Overrided ``Context`` can contain additional *properties*, e.g. database connection pool.

-**It is necesary to initialize shared sources (sockets, open files, ...) lazy!** The reason is that subprocesses (Tornado HTTP workers, service processes) have to get uninitialized ``Context``, because forked resources can cause a lot of nights without dreams... **Also it is necessary to known
+**It is necesary to initialize shared resources (sockets, open files, ...) lazy!** The reason is that subprocesses (Tornado HTTP workers, service processes) have to get uninitialized ``Context``, because forked resources can cause a lot of nights without dreams... **Also it is necessary to known